sjchat/sjchat/README.md

 ### Local development

 1. Build with `sh build.sh`
-2. Run all services with `docker deploy stack -c docker-compose.yaml sjchat`
+2. Run all services with `docker stack deploy -c docker-compose-local.yaml sjchat`
 3. You can now access the services via `localhost:8080` etc.

+To stop all services you can use `docker stack rm sjchat`.

 ### Pushing to production